Jerem-Dough/Sample-Game-Scripts/README.md

   - PauseMenu: Toggles pause state and menu visibility
   - BulletManager: Controls object pooling and cleanup of projectiles

+To use a script:

+  1. Clone the repository: git clone https://github.com/Jerem-Dough/Game-Dev-Scripts.git
+  2. Copy desired files into your Unity project's Scripts/ directory
+  3. Attach scripts to GameObjects in the Unity Editor or use them in your systems

 ## **About Plamp Games**
 Plamp Games is a student-founded indie game studio currently developing a rhythm-based roguelike dungeon crawler.
 While our official website is under construction, we share early systems and tools here to document our progress and process.